Ed Swiderski

-Ed Swiderski (born July 20, 1979) is an American marketing technology executive and television personality who was the winner on season 5 of the reality TV show The Bachelorette.
+Ed Swiderski (born July 20, 1979) is an American marketing technology executive and television personality.

 Early life and career

 Swiderski was born in Monroe, Michigan and attended Erie-Mason High School.
 While attending Michigan State University, he began working as a technology intern at Voyager.net.
-After graduating with a Bachelor of Science in Information Technology Management, Swiderski went on to work in a variety of capacities throughout the technology industry including NuSoft, Magenic, and Microsoft.
-Ed co-founded Kambio Group, a digital marketing agency, and speaks at media and technology conferences throughout the country.
-Kambio Group was acquired by Legacy Marketing Partners in 2013, and Swiderski is now the Senior Vice President of Digital.
+After graduating with a Bachelor of Science in Information Technology Management, Swiderski worked in the technology industry and co-founded Kambio Group, a digital marketing agency.

-Publications

-Ed co-authored Pinterest for Business with Jess Loren, the first globally printed guide to business marketing on Pinterest, and has been featured in Inc. Magazine, Fast Company, and several other highly accredited business publications.

-Personal life

-In July 2015, Swiderski married Natalie Bomke, anchor and host of Good Day Chicago (WFLD Fox Chicago).

-In May 2020, his first child Olive was born.

 Education

 Ed is a Michigan State University alumnus, and was a member of Sigma Alpha Epsilon.